bdoor-b/deploy-aspnetcore-ubuntu-nginx/README.md

 ```

 > `nohup` ensures the process continues running after logout.
-> `&` runs the application as a background process
+> `&` runs the application as a background process.

 ---